img

 Data Replication

-It is the process of copying data from one location to another.
-This can be useful for organizations that need to share data across multiple locations, such as those with multiple offices or those that operate in different regions.
+Data replication is the process of copying data from one location to another.
+It can be useful for organizations that need to share data across multiple locations, such as those with multiple offices or those that operate in different regions.
 Data replication can be accomplished through various technologies, including database replication, file replication, and message-based replication.

 Data Virtualization